12. Map Display

 Verbose tooltips in options on page Map if you do not like the large tips.

 The sensitivity for the tooltip display can be adjusted in the

 Options dialog on Map Navigation.

-Airports, navaids or other features that are selected in the flight plan table or in a search result table are highlighted on the map with a green/black or a yellow/black ring respectively.
+Airports, navaids or other features that are selected in the flight plan table or in a search result table are highlighted on the map with a green/black or a yellow/black ring respectively (colors at default settings).

-Waypoints that are selected in the procedure preview are highlighted with a blue/black ring.
+Waypoints that are selected in the procedure preview are highlighted with a blue/black ring using default colors.